How do you encourage BUPA colleagues to embrace a code of conduct so that it becomes an extension of their everyday lives?

-After just a couple of meetings Tilt really got what we were trying to achieve, that was to turn mandatory risk related training on its head and make it fun, accessible, relevant – something people want to do because it helps them do their jobs.
+After just a couple of meetings Tilt really got what we were trying to achieve, which was to turn mandatory, risk-related training on its head and make it fun, accessible and relevant – something people want to do because it helps them do their jobs.

-Tilt brought their creativity & digital capability in bounds to this project.
+Tilt brought their creativity and digital capability in bounds to this project.

 Ryan Steer Global Learning Product Owner